-The Doctoral Program in Pharmacology conforms to the regulations of the Biomedical Sciences Graduate Program where all doctoral students take the same multidisciplinary courses during the first year, and then select pharmacology discipline as their choice during the second year to pursue their research goals.
+The Doctoral Program in Pharmacology conforms to the regulations of the Biomedical Sciences Graduate Program in which all doctoral students take the same multidisciplinary courses during the first year, and then select a pharmacology discipline as their choice during the second year to pursue their research goals.
 The areas of research interest in pharmacology include cardiovascular, endocrine, cancer, viral, environmental, gene therapy and neuropharmacology.
 Graduate students after completing the core curriculum take selected lectures in medical pharmacology, principles of pharmacology and other elective courses.

 Recognizing that student's career interests and goals are varied, the Tulane Pharmacology graduate program offers the following degree choices:

 Students interested in the MD-MS or MD-PhD degree programs need to first gain admittance into the medical school for the MD program.
 Additionally, postdoctoral training programs in specialized areas of research are available.